 Ditch the Refined Carbohydrates

 Refined carbohydrates, like in desserts, white flour, and candy, can make our cortisol levels go through the roof – a trigger to stress.
 Instead, focus on omega-3 rich foods, vitamin B5, which helps with cortisol, and cutting back on caffience – a natural stimulant.

 If checking your email is a constant task, think twice about how needed it might be, especially when you first wake up or right before you go to bed.
 When you start and end the day by constantly being plugged in, it gets us right into work mode before we have a moment to relax.
-Take some time to meditate, sit out on the patio, read, or even watch TV before we have the overstimulation of instant stress.
+Same goes if you’re mindlessly scrolling through social media in the morning and at night.
+Put your laptop or phone away.

 Open Your Ears